BHP Group Limited research snapshot

 Bullish case

-More likely if copper remains tight, iron ore demand stays resilient, BHP delivers near the upper end of copper guidance, costs stay contained, and investors accept a low-20s earnings multiple for durable copper and potash growth.
+More likely if copper supply stays tight, China iron ore pricing pressure eases, BHP delivers near guidance despite FY2027 grade declines, costs stay contained, and investors accept a low-20s earnings multiple for durable copper and potash growth.

 Base case

-More likely if commodity prices remain constructive but normalize, earnings grow in the mid-single digits, capital expenditure remains near guidance, and the market values BHP near a high-teens earnings multiple.
+More likely if commodity prices remain constructive but normalize, earnings grow in the mid-single digits, capital expenditure remains near guidance, and the market values BHP near a high-teens to low-20s earnings multiple.

 Bearish case

-More likely if Chinese steel demand or copper prices weaken materially, costs rise, production disappoints, Jansen requires further capital or time, and the market re-rates the shares toward a low-teens cyclical multiple.
+More likely if Chinese steel demand or copper prices weaken materially, iron ore pricing pressure escalates, the FY2027 copper decline is steeper than guided, costs rise, Port Hedland disruption persists, or Jansen requires further capital or time.

 BHP AI technical analysis